shenoydotme/hugo-goa/README.md

 These are settings that are specific to this theme.

-- `author`: Main author name. eg. `Erlich Bachman`.
+- `author`: Main author name. eg. `Panjim Goa`.
 - `intro`: Author introduction.
-This field supports markdown. eg. `Startup Guru Extraordinaire`.
+This field supports markdown. eg. `Innovative Tech Guru`.
 - `description`: Author description.
-This field supports markdown. eg. `Now @Pied Piper.
-Previously @Hacker Hostel, @Bachmanity and @Aviato. <br/> \"What is F times 5?
-It's Fleventy-five.\"`.
+This field supports markdown. eg. `Leading the charge at [Incircle Media](https://incirclemedia.com)`.
 - `authorimage`: Location of author image under static/img directory. eg. `headshot.jpg`
 - `dateformat`: Golang date format to be used on this site. eg. `Jan 2, 2006`